 Judges will randomly scatter a total of 5 pieces of garbage on the floor: 3 scraps of toilet paper (5-cm long maximum), 1 toilet paper tube, and 1 paper cup.
-A small amount of liquid (scheduled to be blue) will be inside the cup, and it will have a lid with a drinking spout affixed to the top.
+A small amount of liquid (blue paint) will be inside the cup, and it will have a lid with a drinking spout affixed to the top.
 The garbage may be wet due to the spray of simulated urine.
 If the garbage is placed in a garbage can or stored inside the mobile robot, it will be deemed as cleaned.
 Participants are allowed to decide the shape of the garbage can.
-The garbage can can be placed in the mobile robot and/or in the infrastructure installation area.
-10 points will be awarded for each piece of garbage that is cleaned (maximum of 50 points).
+The garbage can be placed in the mobile robot and/or in the infrastructure installation area.
+2 points will be awarded for each piece of garbage that is cleaned (maximum of 10 points).